4ms/stm32mp2-baremetal/gpu/README.md

 These tests all have a similar procedure: create an array of vertices (`vtx`), get some pre-built simple shaders (`vs` and `ps`) that do something simple like move the color arguments to the right engine.
-Then plug all these into a command stream that we ported from Mesa's code.
-If you want to see how the porting happened, and where in the Mesa code everything came from, see the header comments in `etna_3d.cc` (in short, it's from the Gallium driver in the Mesa project, combined with the reverse-engineered state XML in the etnaviv project).
+Then plug all these into a command stream ported from the Mesa Gallium driver.
+If you want to see how the porting happened, and where in the Mesa code everything came from, see the header comments in `etna_3d.cc`.

 Compared to other examples, the command stream is complex and runs through several engines: vertex input (NFE) -> viewport / scissor / rasterizer / PS /